royneary/oshiya/README.md

 ```

 ##Pubsub service configuration
 The pubsub service is where the XMPP servers publish the push notification contents.
-It has the fulfill XEP-0357's requirements.
+It has to fulfill XEP-0357's requirements.
 Here is how ejabberd having mod_pubsub and mod_push installed can be configured:
 ```yaml
 mod_pubsub:
   host : "pubsub.chatninja.org"